 Occupation after Marriage:

-A year after her marriage, Hillary Clinton, retaining her maiden name for work, joined the Rose Law Firm in Little Rock, Arkansas.
-President Jimmy Carter appointed her to the board of the Legal Services Corporation in 1978.
-That same year, Bill Clinton was elected to the first of five terms as Governor of Arkansas.
-The following year she became a full partner at the Rose Law Firm.
+A year after her marriage, Hillary Clinton, retaining her maiden name for work, accepted an offer to join the Rose Law Firm in Little Rock, Arkansas becoming the old, established firm's first woman partner.
+In 1979, she became a full partner at the Rose Law Firm.
 She was twice named to the list of "The 100 Most Influential Lawyers in America."
 She also represented and later served on the board of Arkansas businesses including TCBY ("The Country's Best Yoghurt"), and Wal-Mart.

 Presidential Campaign and Inauguration: